ditdotdev/dit/docs/src/cli/cmd/context_install.rst

 .. _cli_cmd_context_install:

-titan context install
+d3 context install
 =====================

-Install a new Titan context.
+Install a new Datadatdat context.
 For more information about contexts, see the :ref:`lifecycle_context` section.

 Syntax